brylevkirill/notes/interesting recent papers.md

 ----
 #### ["Learning Model-based Planning from Scratch"](https://arxiv.org/abs/1707.06170) (DeepMind)
-  `learning abstract environment model` `learning to plan`
+  `learning to plan` `learning abstract environment model` `IBP`
->	"agent that can learn to construct, evaluate, and execute plans"
+>	"- A fully learnable model-based planning agent for continuous control.
+>	- An agent that learns to construct a plan via model-based imagination.
+>	- An agent which uses its model of the environment in two ways: for imagination-based planning and gradient-based policy optimization.
+>	- A novel approach for learning to build, navigate, and exploit 'imagination trees'."
->	"Before any action, it can perform a variable number of imagination steps, which involve proposing an imagined action and evaluating it with its model-based imagination.
+>	"Before any action, agent can perform a variable number of imagination steps, which involve proposing an imagined action and evaluating it with its model-based imagination.
 All imagined actions and outcomes are aggregated, iteratively, into a "plan context" which conditions future real and imagined actions.
 The agent can even decide how to imagine: testing out alternative imagined actions, chaining sequences of actions together, or building a more complex "imagination tree" by navigating flexibly among the previously imagined states using a learned policy.
 And our agent can learn to plan economically, jointly optimizing for external rewards and computational costs associated with using its imagination."
+>	"The imagination-based model of the environment was an interaction network, a powerful neural architecture to model graph-like data.
+The model was trained to make next-step predictions of the state in a supervised fashion, with error gradients computed by backpropagation.
+The data was collected from the observations the agent makes when acting in the real world."
   - `video` <https://drive.google.com/drive/folders/0B3u8dCFTG5iVaUxzbzRmNldGcU0> (demo)
   - `post` <https://deepmind.com/blog/agents-imagine-and-plan/>
   - `video` <https://youtube.com/watch?v=56GW1IlWgMg> (Kilcher)
+  - `paper` ["Interaction Networks for Learning about Objects, Relations and Physics"](http://arxiv.org/abs/1612.00222) by Battaglia et al.

 #### ["TreeQN and ATreeC: Differentiable Tree Planning for Deep Reinforcement Learning"](https://arxiv.org/abs/1710.11417)
-  `learning abstract environment model` `learning to plan`
+  `learning to plan` `learning abstract environment model` `TreeQN` `ATreeC`
 >	"By formulating the tree search in a differentiable way and integrating it directly into the Q-function or policy, we train the entire agent, including its learned model, end-to-end, thus ensuring that the model is optimised for the correct goal and is suitable for on-line planning during execution of the policy."
 >	"Our approach can alternatively be viewed as a model-free method in which the fully connected layers of DQN are replaced by a recursive network that applies transition functions with shared parameters at each tree node expansion.
 The resulting architecture, which we call TreeQN, encodes an inductive bias based on the prior knowledge that the environment is a stationary Markov process, which facilitates faster learning of better policies.
 We also present an actor-critic variant, ATreeC, in which the tree planner is augmented with a softmax layer and used as a policy network."

 #### ["Self-supervised Deep Reinforcement Learning with Generalized Computation Graphs for Robot Navigation"](https://arxiv.org/abs/1709.10489) (Abbeel, Levine)
-  `learning abstract environment model` `learning to plan`
+  `learning to plan` `learning abstract environment model`
 >	"generalized computation graph that subsumes value-based model-free methods and model-based methods, with specific instantiations interpolating between model-free and model-based"
   - `video` <https://youtube.com/watch?v=vgiW0HlQWVE> (demo)
   - `code` <http://github.com/gkahn13/gcg>

 #### ["Value Prediction Network"](https://arxiv.org/abs/1707.03497)
-  `learning abstract environment model` `learning to plan`
+  `learning to plan` `learning abstract environment model`
 >	"VPN combines model-based RL (i.e., learning the dynamics of an abstract state space sufficient for computing future rewards and values) and model-free RL (i.e., mapping the learned abstract states to rewards and values) in a unified framework.
 In order to train a VPN, we propose a combination of temporal-difference search (TD search) and n-step Q-learning.
 In brief, VPNs learn to predict values via Q-learning and rewards via supervised learning.
 At the same time, VPNs perform lookahead planning to choose actions and compute bootstrapped target Q-values."
 >	"Extends the Predictron model from policy evaluation to optimal control."
 >	"Uses the model to construct a look-ahead tree only when constructing bootstrap targets and selecting actions, similarly to TD-search.
 Crucially, the model is not embedded in a planning algorithm during optimisation."